Best L.A., CA Car Accident Resources and Links

-But you may just want to avoid traffic altogether and don't know what apps, or what website best discusses all these items of information.
+But you may want to avoid traffic altogether and don't know what apps or what website best discusses all these items of information.

 Pre Car Accident Apps and Websites:

 - LA City Traffic Reports: This amazing website by the City of LA covers traffic in major LA cities so you can hopefully avoid traffic and associated fender benders.
-We rate this as a very helpful source of information for you and your family.
+We rate this as a beneficial source of information for you and your family.

 - NAVBUG is a website that offers: "Traffic and Accident Reports in Los Angeles California, and road condition live updates from the news and police records."

 - CHP Traffic Incident Information Page: Provides real-time updates of traffic conditions, wrecks, and SIGALERTS on the freeways, highways, and other roadways like Fast Track under the jurisdiction of the California Highway Patrol both in and out of Greater Los Angeles County, CA.

 The reported facts show that in the U.S., at least one human passes away from some injury every 3 minutes.
 Deaths from vehicular accidents claim the lives of many victims each year.
 But when the injuries are not fatal, there are financial consequences to society as a whole.

 So this can impact everyone around you when you are a victim.
 For example, think about the costs involved in the treatment of personal injuries alone.
 No matter what, trauma care from a bad wreck can pose enormous burdens on our hospital emergency departments (EDs).